Solomons nightjar

 The Solomons nightjar (Eurostopodus nigripennis) is a species of nightjar in the family Caprimulgidae.

 It is found in the Solomon Islands archipelago.
 Its natural habitat is subtropical or tropical dry forests.
+It avoids human activity, and (like other nightjars) is nocturnal.

+It was recently split from the white-throated nightjar based on differences in vocalizations, morphology, and range.

+Juvenile plumage is duller than that of adults.